Carlik Jones

-Carlik Anthony Jones (born December 23, 1997) is an American professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
+Carlik Anthony Jones (born December 23, 1997) is an American-born naturalized South Sudanese professional basketball player for Partizan Mozzart Bet of the Basketball League of Serbia (KLS), the ABA League and the EuroLeague.
 He played college basketball for the Radford Highlanders and the Louisville Cardinals.

+Jones plays for the South Sudan national team, who he joined ahead of the 2023 FIBA Basketball World Cup.

-Early life and high school career
+Early life

 Jones grew up in Cincinnati, Ohio and attended Aiken High School.
 He competed alongside Jarron Cumberland in AAU play.
 He was named third team All-Division IV and first-team all-Cincinnati Metro Athletic Conference after 12.5 points, 5.7 rebounds and 5.1 assists per game as a junior.
 Jones signed with Radford for college basketball on November 12, 2015.
 As a senior, Jones averaged 22.3 points and six assists and was named The Cincinnati Enquirer Division IV Player of the Year.
 He scored 57 points in the sectional final against Hughes STEM High School and led the Falcons to a regional championship and to the State final four.